 If you’re driving Facebook traffic or any other kind of paid media to your Shopify store, then I hope to God that you’re sending your visitors directly to your product pages or a dedicated funnel.
 If you’re not, and doing something ridiculous like sending visitors to your homepage, then you’re likely hemorrhaging cash.

 So, assuming you are sending visitors straight to a product/funnel page that directly relates to the ad they clicked on, then they’ll already have a sense of what you’re offering.
 In this case, visitors will likely make their next judgment based on your offer, which usually boils down to “How much does it cost?”

 And if the price isn’t in the ballpark of what they were expecting or think is reasonable, you’ll need to take measures to overcome their price objections.

 But your offer isn’t just your price, it’s the product quality, the returns policy, the guarantee, and it’s how long it will take to ship.
 You need to make sure all these things are covered-off so shoppers can make a purchase decision based on more than just the price.

 Why do I want that?

-This is where writing good copy and using good quality images/video come into play.
+This is where writing good copy and using good quality images/video comes into play.
 You need to amp-up the desire for your product.

 Here’s the thing, your copy needs to tap into the emotional desires of your visitors.
 What will your product do for them?
-Will it solve a problem they have?
+Will it solve the problem they have?